openshift/enhancements/enhancements/baremetal/enable-baremetal-on-other-platforms.md

 1. set status.conditions Disabled=true and
 2. not read or process the Provisioning CR and thus not deploy baremetal-operator.

-This proposal is to allow CBO to be enabled on the Platforms: None, OpenStack or vSphere.
+This proposal is to allow CBO to be enabled on the following platforms only:
+- Baremetal (current)
+- None
+- OpenStack
+- vSphere.

+Note: The Hypershift use case will be explicitly disallowed by disabling CBO when Infrastructure.Status.ControlPlaneTopology == "External".

 Further (to restrict the testing matrix) the allowed configuration options of the Provisioning CR will be restricted to exactly those required by centralized host management.